kdowbecki/kdowbecki.github.io/_posts/2021-05-29-Optimizing-computational-algorithms.md

 ```

 This new fast algorithm has a runtime complexity of just $$ O(1) $$ and great performance as it
-needs only 4 arithmetical operations.
-We should strive to improve the new algorithm further, taking care of
+needs only 4 arithmetic operations.
+We should strive to improve this new algorithm further, taking care of
-edge cases like integer overflow, but who knows, this could be the optimal solution for the problem.
-One way or
+edge cases like integer overflow, but perhaps this is already the optimal solution for our problem.

-another, it's good to take a step back when dealing with algorithms.
+One way or another, it's good to take a step back when dealing with algorithms.